-Emilie Renard, P.-A. Absil 2017 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), pp. 1511-1518, 2017 See also discussion of Combat in Y.Zhang et al. BMC Bioinformatics 19, 262 (2018) V3 Processing of Biological Data WS 2021/22
+Emilie Renard, P.-A. Absil 2017 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), pp. 1511-1518, 2017 See also discussion of Combat in Y.Zhang et al. BMC Bioinformatics 19, 262 (2018) V2 Processing of Biological Data SS 2020

 A widely used tool for removing batch effects is ComBat.

 It is a location-scale method.

 The slide explains the basic principles of ComBat.

-Although it is widely used, experience has shown that ComBat also has caveats.
-The listed Zhang paper

-(https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2263-6) discusses some of them.
+However, experience has shown that ComBat also has caveats.
+The listed Zhang paper discusses some of them.

 For example, ComBat removes batch effects impacting both the means and variances of each gene across the batches.
 However, in some cases, the data might require a less (or more) extreme batch adjustment.

 Also, ComBat suffers from sample 'set bias', meaning that if samples or batches are added to or removed from the set of samples on hand, the batch adjustment must be reapplied, and the adjusted values will be different-even for the samples that remained in the dataset in all scenarios.